ennokuyt/ABM/README.md

 ### Installation

 To reproduce the results, only the **ABM_Classes_SA.ipynb**, **ABM_Plots.ipynb** and **ABM_stochastic_simulation.ipynb** files need to be downloaded.
 These then need to be put in the same folder, and opened with Jupyter Notebook.
 In case the sensitivity analysis is too time-consuming, one could also download the files that are found in the **output_data** folder.
 These should be saved to the same folder as the notebook files.
-If that is the case, one can skip Step 1 of the Usage section.
+If that is the case, one can skip Step 1 of the **Usage** section and only execute Step 2.

 <!-- USAGE EXAMPLES -->
 ## Usage